NZ Mega 2020 Team

 Chris started geocaching back in 2007, when he was planning to spend some time overseas, and it seemed like a great way to explore while travelling.
 Of course, he was bitten by the geocaching bug and the rest is history - we all know how that goes, right!

-12 years later, he is still going strong having found over 11000 geocaches, and with travel being a huge passion that compliments geocaching nicely, he has found them in around 80 different countries, on every continent except Antarctica (but he has plans for that one too!)
-When not travelling (and also a little bit while travelling) he partakes in a bit of FTF hunting, with a tally of around 2400 to date.
+12 years later, he is still going strong having found over 11000 geocaches, and with travel being a huge passion that compliments geocaching nicely, he has found them in over 80 different countries, on every continent except Antarctica (but he has plans for that one too!)
+When not travelling (and also a little bit while travelling) he partakes in a bit of FTF hunting, with a tally of over 2300 to date.

 Also an avid geocache hider, Chris has over 550 listings including 3 that have been awarded "Geocache of the Week" by Groundspeak's Blog.
-He is also proudly a key member of the team that organised the well received Auckland 2013 mega event.
+He is also proudly a key member of the team that organised the well received NZ Mega 2013 mega event.